MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/key-vault.md

 secret_client = SecretClient(vault_url="https://<vaultname>.vault.azure.net", credential=credential)

-//NOTE: please replace the ("<your-secret-name>") with the name of the secret in your vault secret = secret_client.get_secret("secret-name")
+# NOTE: please replace the ("<your-secret-name>") with the name of the secret in your vault
+secret = secret_client.get_secret("secret-name")

 print(secret.name)